zydou/arti/doc/dev/notes/circuit-padding.md

-From the point of view of the "replace" flag, we treat our outbound queue as having a message already if there are any data cells in the TLS framing queue.
+From the point of view of the "replace" flag, we treat our outbound queue as having a message already if the TLS framing queue is _full_.

+>We would prefer to treat the outbound queue as having a message ready
+>if it has _any_ data cells.
+>But the current TLS and `futures_codec` implementations
+>don't give us a way to do that.

 The Tor protocol already has a simple channel padding mechanism, used to resist netflow-based adversaries.